Reclaim Therapy's Favorite Somatic Healing Tools

 Building a Daily Somatic Practice

-You don't need to do all of these tools every day.
+You don’t need to do all of these tools every day.
 Pick one or two that resonate and make them part of your routine.
-Maybe it's starting your morning with box breathing, or doing a body scan before bed, or taking a grounding moment when you get in your car.
+Maybe it’s starting your morning with box breathing, or doing a body scan before bed, or taking a grounding moment when you get in your car.
+Incorporating somatic healing tools into your daily life is key for lasting benefits, helping you manage stress and support your overall well-being.

 Consistency matters more than intensity.
 A few minutes of intentional body awareness practice daily will do more for your nervous system than an hour-long session once a month.
 These at-home somatic exercises are meant to be accessible, not another thing on your to-do list that stresses you out.